Arkansas officials mull use for extra $300 million per year

 That figure includes nearly $100 million in increases to fuel taxes and some vehicle registration fees approved by legislators during the session and another $205 million if voters go along with lawmakers and approve a proposed constitutional amendment next year that would make permanent the half-percent sales tax voters approved in 2012.
-Otherwise, it is scheduled to sunset in 2023, the Arkansas Democrat-Gazette reported.
+Otherwise, it is scheduled to sunset in 2023.

 In March, Gov. Asa Hutchinson signed a separate highway funding bill into law as Act 416, which will impose a wholesale sales tax on gas and diesel fuel and raise electric and hybrid vehicle registration fees, effective Oct.
 1, and transfer at least $35 million a year in casino revenue and/or other funds to the highway department.